munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-It parses a series of statements, as many as it can find until it hits the end of the input.
+This parses a series of statements, as many as it can find until it hits the end of the input.
 This is a pretty direct translation of the `program` rule into recursive descent style.
-We must also chant a minor prayer to the Java Verbosity Gods since we are using ArrayList now:
+We must also chant a minor prayer to the Java Verbosity Gods since we are using ArrayList now.

 ^code parser-imports (2 before, 1 after)

-A program is a list of statements, and we parse one of those statements using:
+A program is a list of statements, and we parse one of those statements using this method:

 ^code parse-statement

-It's a little bare bones, but we'll fill it in with more statement types later.
-It determines which specific statement rule is matched by looking at the current token.
+A little bare bones, but we'll fill it in with more statement types later.
+We determine which specific statement rule is matched by looking at the current token.
 A `print` token means it's obviously a `print` statement.

 If the next token doesn't look like any known kind of statement, we assume it